 Second part of a two-semester study of the structure and function of the human body.
 The following body systems are covered: cardiovascular, nervous, endocrine, lymphatic, digestive, and reproductive.
 The cat is the primary dissection specimen in the laboratory.
 This course is for students preparing for Nursing, Respiratory Care, Surgical Technology, Physical Therapy Assistant, and other health-related professions.
 This course is inappropriate for students preparing for medicine or dentistry.
 It does not fulfill the lab science sequence requirement for most Math/Science students, but does fulfill the science elective requirement for Math/Science students.
 Three lecture hours, two laboratory hours.
 Prerequisite: BIO 171.

-this interdisciplinary course introduces basic skills important for success in a scientific research environment.
+This interdisciplinary course introduces basic skills important for success in a scientific research environment.
 Topics will include the following: the nature of scientific inquiry; an introduction to principles of statistics, data management, analysis and graphing using Excel; finding, accessing, reading, and presenting scientific research articles; and the ethics of scientific research.
 Students will also review the following: chemical concentrations and dilutions, pipetting and micropipetting, calculation of moles and molarity, construction of a standard curve, and spectrophotometry.
 This course is intended for Math/Science students preparing to conduct an extensive research project or internship in a biological discipline.
 Students will use Excel, PowerPoint, and a web browser in this course; familiarity with these tools and/or prior completion of CIS 100 is recommended.
 Prior completion of CHE-103 and/or BIO-151 is recommended, but not required.
+Prerequisite: Permission of Department.